CKBG-FM

 CKBG-FM is a low-power FM adult contemporary radio station licensed to Amherstburg, Ontario, broadcasting on 107.9 MHz, owned by Martyn Adler's Amherstburg Broadcasting Corporation.
 The station had applied for a license to broadcast in 2021, but was initially denied.
 However, the station's identical application in 2022 was accepted by the CRTC.
 The station began on-air testing in late April 2023, along with streaming test programming on their website, before announcing an official launch date of July 3, 2023.
 CKBG-FM 107.9 is also branded as The Burg.

-On February 20, 2024, it was announced that long-time 89X (CIMX-FM) on-air host Mark McKenzie had taken over as Morning Show host weekdays from 6AM-10AM.
+On February 20, 2024, it was announced that long-time 89X (CIMX-FM) on-air host Mark McKenzie had taken over as morning show host.